wp-plugins/media-from-ftp/readme.txt

 * This create a metadata(Images, Videos, Audios).
 * Change the date/time.
 * Adopt [DateTimePicker](http://xdsoft.net/jqplugins/datetimepicker/). jQuery plugin select date/time.
+* If use the Schedule options, can periodically run.

 Why I made this?
 In the media uploader, you may not be able to upload by the environment of server.